MPaloze/Paloze.github.io/_pages/about.md

   - /about.html
 ---

-I am currently studying in the School of Cyberspace Security, Nanjing University of Science & Technology for my master's degree, and my main research direction is AI security.
+I am currently studying in the School of Cyberspace Security, Nanjing University of Science & Technology for my master degree, and my main research direction is AI security.